 Students are required to attend a minimum of 6 events in every academic year, one in each of the six Passport categories:

 A complete calendar of events in maintained in Engage; students are responsible for making sure that they swipe-in at events in order to receive attendance credit.
 It is also the responsibility of students to ensure that they are attending the required number of events in each category.
 Although there is a 6 event minimum, students are certainly encouraged to engage in the life of the college and attend events beyond the minimum requirement.
 As an added incentive, students will have their names placed into a drawing pool for a chance to win one of five $200 VISA gift cards at the end of the school year for each event attended beyond the minimum as tracked by The Center for Student Involvement.

-Typically, the College will offer more than 300 Passport eligible programs each year of which students must attend 5 (and one convocation); students that fail to attend the minimum number of events required in each category will have a $25 fine, for each minimum event total not reached per category, added to their student account.
+Typically, the College will offer more than 300 Passport eligible programs each year of which students must attend 6 (one in each category).
 No new students entering the college are exempt from participation in Passport unless a true hardship can be demonstrated in consultation with the Dean of Student Development or designee.
 Students entering in the spring term of an academic year are only required to complete a total of 3 events representing 3 different categories in their initial semester.
 For all subsequent years, the requirements are just as they are noted for students above.